-Below are some questions that Ku-ring-gai residents may have following this latest announcement by the Baird Government.
+Below are some questions that Ku-ring-gai residents may have concerning the proposed forced merger of Ku-ring-gai Council and Hornsby Council.

 If you have a question not answered below, please email it to firstname.lastname@example.org and we will publish an answer on this web page.